qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 # Delete Metadata

-To delete measurement metadata, start by [navigating](measurement_introduction.md#measurement-navigation)into the measurement summary view.
+To delete measurement metadata, start by [navigating](measurement_introduction.md#measurement-navigation) into the measurement summary view.
 ![measurement_summary](images/measurement_summary_with_measurements.png)

 Once within the measurement summary view, start the measurement metadata deletion process by selecting the measurements within the domain of interest.